 It's because they and you...

-* don't know how different language contacts impact the brain (and "secret" sequence that moves you on 3 language skills simultaneously with 1 piece of content)
+2) don't know that speaking, comprehension, reading and writing are separate skills (and "secret" sequence that moves you on 3 language skills simultaneously with 1 piece of content)

 2) over complicate the process by mixing different activities (and don't have critical level of focus to get continuous improvements)

 HI!
-I'M DIMA SICHKAR!
+I'M DIMA!
 A foreign language enthusiast whose main goal is to learn foreign languages and teach others how to learn foreign languages in the most natural and effective manner.